The HyperTexts

 Also the verb tīadæ has been said to mean

-think it is that much of a stretch to suggest that a Christian poet may have
+think it's that much of a stretch to suggest that a Christian poet may have

 seen his

-small act of creation as a pale imitation of the far greater acts of creation of
+small act of creation as an imitation of the far greater acts of creation of

 his Heavenly Father.